sudokar/cdk-appsync-typescript-resolver/API.md

 - [AppsyncTypescriptFunction](src%2Flib%2FAppsyncTypescriptFunction.ts) - To transpile and bundle Typescript
 - [TSExpressPipelineResolver](src%2Flib%2FJSExpressPipelineResolver.ts) - To use AppsyncTypescriptFunction with boilerplate code
+- [AppsyncTypescriptResolver](src%2Flib%2FAppsyncTypescriptResolver.ts) - To transpile and bundle Typescript for a resolver with fallback to boilerplate code

 # 🚀 Usage